ADVERTISEMENT

 How do you keep things tidy?

-Well, like I said earlier, I always make sure to arrange my books in my bookshelves where they look pleasant to my eyes, fold and hang my clothes in an organized way so it’s easier for me to find a perfect outfit for the day.
+Well, like I said earlier, I always make sure to arrange my books on my bookshelves where they look pleasant to my eyes, and fold and hang my clothes in an organized way so it’s easier for me to find a perfect outfit for the day.
 Actually, that helps me live a comfortable life!

 LEXICAL RESOURCE